Summer Holiday Grocery Savings

 • Mushrooms are likely on sale; buy extra, turn the package upside down to store and poke several holes in the bottom.

-• Green Onion are on a low almost any holiday.
+• Green Onions are on a low for almost any holiday.
 Don’t forget to stick the ends in water or dirt and regrow.

-• Carrots, Celery, Cabbage store well for a couple of weeks.
-Pick up if at a great price.
+• Carrots, Celery, and Cabbage store well for a couple of weeks.
+Pick up if at a great price but keep in mind the best pricing for cabbage is around St. Paddy’s Day.
 Close up the end of the celery package and it will last longer.

 • Lemons and limes may be at a low and last for a couple of weeks if kept out of moisture.

 • Corn will likely be at a low during all summer holidays.
-Check for freshness; there’s no need to open corn, look at the outside for holes, the tassels should hopefully still be yellowish tinged with brown and then press your finger across the top inch and a half.
+Check for freshness; there’s no need to open corn, look at the outside for holes, the tassels should hopefully still be yellowish tinged with brown.
+Press your finger across the top inch and a half.
 You’ll feel if the corn is full.
 Best pricing for corn is usually late summer when it is in season.

 • Melons, including watermelon, won’t be in season until late summer but you’ll likely see them dropping in price and on special around any summer holiday.